awesomemotive/wp-simple-pay-lite/stripe/README.txt

 = 1.2.6 =

-* Added option to hide success message HTML.
+* Added option to disable the default success message output.

 = 1.2.5.1 =